 Bullying survey & policy

-Bullying is the misuse of power to intimidate or demean others.
+Bullying is the repeated misuse of power to intimidate or demean others.
 Conducting an anonymous survey supports student safety by identifying who bullies are and where and when bullying occurs.

 It is important to interview students identified as being bullies, show them the survey results, and gauge their reactions.